 Whether you’re new to home security or looking to update an older system, the sheer variety of cameras available today can be dizzying.
 Analog, IP, wireless, indoor, outdoor, “smart,” and more – how do you navigate the options and choose the best features for your home?
-Here are the features to look for and factors to consider when choosing a home security camera.
+Here are the features to look for and factors to consider when choosing a camera.

 The big difference between indoor and outdoor cameras is not the performance — options for resolution and special features are typically the same for both types — but in their durability.
 Outdoor cameras require special considerations because they must hold up to the elements.
-Traditionally, the trade-off for outdoor cameras’ sturdier build and weather resistance was that they were typically bulkier and heavier than indoor security cameras, so they required heavier-duty mountings.
+Traditionally, the trade-off for outdoor cameras’ sturdier build and weather resistance was that they were typically bulkier and heavier than indoor cameras, so they required heavier-duty mountings.

 However, today’s cameras are much more lightweight and sleeker, while offering all the benefits of standing up to tough weather.
 Some cameras, like those offered by Xfinity Home, are made for both indoor and outdoor use.